 On Sunday, August 28, 2022, our in-house artists work was on display for the public viewing.
-We also held open houses on the following two weekends in September.
+We also extended the open house on the first three weekends in September.

-Some of our in-house artists included Jan Anderson, Julie Bender, Mick Lantis, Bob Gleissner, Bill Card, Phyllis Norris and others.
+Some of our in-house artists included Jan Anderson, Julie Bender, Mick Lantis, Bob Gleissner, Bill Card, Phyllis Norris, Peggy Lefebvre, and others.

 To learn more about Arts of Mediator, scroll down.
-You may also click here to see the Tiny Art Gallery of Mediator’s Facebook page.
+You may also click here to see the Tiny Art Gallery’s Facebook page.